jimfrenette/uiCookbook/easybs/README.md

 3. Change directory to /uiCookbook/easybs

 4. Run npm install from a bash terminal or command prompt.
-This will read the package.json file and install the dependencies into the easybs project.
+This will read the package.json file and install the dependencies into the easybs project folder.

 ```
 npm install